Four-Turn Puff Pastry

 With the help of a knife, distribute half of the lard in small dollops

-the size of a hazelnut on the remaining two-thirds of the dough up to the marked line
+the size of a hazelnut over the remaining two-thirds of the dough up to the marked line

 Leave a 15 cm border on the three outer sides